khanhduy2311/MyMap/README.md

 | NODE_ENV | ❌ | development | Environment mode |
 | LOG_LEVEL | ❌ | info | Logging level |

+## 🔑 Secrets & Environment

+- Keep secrets out of git: `.env` is ignored.
+Use `.env.example` as a template.
+- Production on Render: set all variables in the service dashboard.
+Do not upload `.env`.
+- Rotate leaked keys immediately if exposed in commits or screenshots:
+    - MongoDB: change user password and update `MONGO_URI`.
+    - Cloudinary: regenerate `CLOUDINARY_API_SECRET` (and API key if needed).
+    - Gemini, Hugging Face, OpenRouter, OCR.Space: revoke and recreate tokens.
+    - Redis: prefer `REDIS_URL` (rotate credentials or new instance).
+    - Email: regenerate app password (`EMAIL_PASS`).
+    - Session: set a new strong `SESSION_SECRET`.

+Render build note:
+- Pin Node to LTS via `package.json` engines (`node: 18.x`) to avoid Node 25 `localStorage` build errors when building the React app.

 ## 🤝 Contributing

 1. Fork repository